eliJaimes/AngularBootCampExercisePart3/NOTES.md

 - Add a filter with a MatFormField component
 - Implement the filter logic
 - Add a ng-template for an empty albums scenario

+## Add filter functionality to UserListComponent

+- Import the FormsModule into the UserModule
+- This time DO NOT include a filterValue property, we will use a template reference
+- Add a filter with a MatFormField component
+- Implement the filter logic
+- Add a ng-template for an empty users scenario